microsoft/ChakraCore-wiki/Build-Status-(release-1.2).md

 Currently showing the Build Status page for the `release/1.2` branch.
-You can also view the build status for [`master`](https://github.com/Microsoft/ChakraCore/wiki/Build-Status).
+You can also view the build status for other branches by clicking the links in the sidebar.

 # Rolling Builds